Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

+Next, to characterize patterns that can be counted in cubic time and constant space, we assume the following conjecture for a general graph.

+\begin{conjecture} For any constant $\varepsilon > 0$, there is no $O(n^{3-\varepsilon})$-time and constant-space algorithm for counting $C_3$ (triangles) in an arbitrary input graph $G$. \end{conjecture}
-\begin{theorem} There is no $O(n^{3-\varepsilon})$-time and constant-space algorithm for counting $C_6$ in a bounded-degeneracy graph $G$ with degeneracy equal to two. \end{theorem}

-Now, consider the obstruction set of graphs with $\operatorname{dtd}=2$.
+It is shown in \cite{bera2020linear} that the problem of counting $C_6$ even in degeneracy two is equivalent to counting triangles in a general graph.
+Thus, assuming \Cref{conj:triangle}, there is no $O(n^{3-\varepsilon})$-time and constant-space algorithm for counting $C_6$ in a graph $G$ with degeneracy equal to two.
+Further, consider the obstruction set of graphs with $\operatorname{dtd}=2$.
 It can be verified that the spasm of every graph appearing in this obstruction set contains a triangle $C_3$ when reduced in a manner similar to~\cite{bera2021near}.
-Hence, we have the following result.
+Hence, we have the following :

-\begin{theorem} There is no $O(n^{3-\varepsilon})$-time and constant-space algorithm for counting graphs with $\operatorname{dtd}=3$ in a bounded-degeneracy graph $G$ with degeneracy equal to two. \end{theorem}
+\begin{theorem} There is no $O(n^{3-\varepsilon})$-time and constant-space algorithm for counting graphs with $\operatorname{dtd}=3$ in a graph $G$ with degeneracy equal to two. \end{theorem}